-How to Reduce Windshield Glare at Night — 7 Effective Tips for Safer Driving
+How to Reduce Windshield Glare at Night — 7 Tips for Safer Driving

 You're driving at night, minding your speed, when a car rounds the bend and its headlights hit you head-on.